bmoshe/bootcamp-backend/chapters/Chapter 7 - GraphQL Types.md

 ## Interface Types
 In our data structure, we use the `Taggable` concern to encapsulate the fact that both `TaskList` and `Task` may have attached tags.
 In our GraphQL schema, we can use an interface type to represent this information.
-Much like conerns, GraphQL interfaces in Ruby are modules, not classes.
+Much like concerns, GraphQL interfaces in Ruby are modules, not classes.

 To generate a GraphQL interface, we can use the provided Rails generator: